secretstartups/handbook/content/handbook/customer-success/solutions-architects/processes/account-planning.md

 ---

-{{% include "includes/solutions-architects-navigation.md" %}}

 ## Account Planning in Gainsight Overview

-[Account planning](https://about.gitlab.com/handbook/sales/account-planning/) helps the SAE and the SA develop a plan to elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
+[Account planning](/handbook/sales/account-planning/) helps the SAE and the SA develop a plan to elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
 This is is a critical step is helping the team evaluate the customer's organization and work more strategically across the territory.
 Gainsight is a the tool for Strategic Account Leaders (SAEs), Solutions Architects (SAs), and Customer Success Managers (CSMs) to manage the account planning process.
 Since it sits within SalesForce, it provides a comprehensive view of your customers, allows you to understand trends and risks, and empowers you to execute a strategy to help you win deals.

 # Accessing Gainsight
-- Steps to access Gainsight are outlined on this [Handbook Page](https://about.gitlab.com/handbook/sales/gainsight/#getting-started)
+- Steps to access Gainsight are outlined on this [Handbook Page](/handbook/sales/gainsight/#getting-started)

 # SA Role Specific Gainsight Usage